transdigiware/blockchain/enterprise_upgrade_tool.md

 - As part of having more control of your network on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0, you need to take steps to ensure high availability and disaster recovery.
 For more information, review [High Availability on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0](/docs/blockchain/reference?topic=blockchain-ibp-console-ha#ibp-console-ha).
 - The ability to use a hardware security module (HSM) to store the private keys of your blockchain nodes is not yet available on {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}.
 - The ability to use CA replica sets to deploy a highly available Certificate Authority is not yet available on {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}.
 - You need to use the upgrade tool to allocate the resources that will be used by the Certificate Authorities, peers and ordering nodes that you will create on {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
-The default CPU and memory allocations provided by the upgrade tool are based on the resources used by your nodes on Enterprise Plan.
-While you can provide additional CPU and memory to a deployed node, you cannot allocate additional storage to a node after it has been provisioned.
+The default CPU and memory allocations used by the upgrade tool are provided as guidelines based on the resources used by your nodes on Enterprise Plan.
+When you allocate resources to your nodes, you need to plan for future growth when your network adds additional blocks.
+You can use the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console to allocate additional CPU and memory to nodes after they are deployed.
+However, you cannot allocate additional storage to a deployed node.

 ## Opening the upgrade tool